ResByte/ResByte.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working at [Abeja](http://www.abeja.asia) as Deep Learning Researcher and interested in Applied Deep Learning.
+I am currently working at [Abeja Singapore](http://abejainc.com/en/) as Senior Data Scientist and interested in Applied Deep Learning.

 Most frequently used tools are : Pytorch, Keras, Tensorflow, Nvidia-Docker, Opencv, Scikit-Learn